 To obtain a green card as an Afghan who assisted the U.S. government, whether you live inside or outside the United States, you must first file Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
 For more information on filing Form I-360 as an Afghan who assisted the U.S. government, see the “Form I-360” page.

 If your Form I-360 is approved, USCIS will forward the approved petition to the Department of State for consular processing of the special immigrant visa.
 For more information on getting a special immigrant visa overseas, see the “Consular Processing” webpage.

 If You Live Inside the United States

-If your Form I-360 has been approved, and you did not enter the United States. on a special immigrant visa, you need to file Form I-485, Application to Register Permanent Residence or Adjust Status, to obtain a green card through adjustment of status.
+If your Form I-360 has been approved, but you did not enter the United States on this special immigrant visa, you will need to file Form I-485, Application to Register Permanent Residence or Adjust Status, to obtain a green card through adjustment of status.

 You may be eligible for adjustment of status if:

 - You were inspected and admitted or paroled into the United States;